Dive (Tycho album): Writing and influences

-The first song written for Dive was "Adrift", the last being "Elegy".
-Scott Hansen began writing most of the songs on guitar, some of the album's tracks even having guitars in them.
+Hansen began writing most of the songs on an acoustic guitar, with many the album's tracks featuring guitars.
 He said that when he played a guitar, he often "ma[d]e more mistakes, and that characterize[d] my process more than anything, experimentation and mistakes.
 And that's what is interesting because, in that way, the songs kind of create themselves and you're there more to witness it."
 The only track on Dive that Hansen started making with digital equipment was the title track; he began making the song on a software synthesizer before adding other analog instruments.
+The first song written for Dive was "Adrift", the last being "Elegy".

 Hansen explained that each song was developed in "little bits of inspiration", and that "taking that idea to what I consider to be a finished product is a very, very long, winding road of meticulously going over every detail."
 In making each track, he first created a 16-bar melody and bass line to set its mood, before working on other sounds.
 For making the drums, he started with making a loop to "give [himself] an idea or a grid."
 The last objective he completed in producing each song was editing and arranging the drum and percussion sounds.
+Hansen switched from Cakewalk Sonar to REAPER for digital audio workstation-based arranging and mixing during the production of Dive.
+The LP was the first Tycho record to be made with outboard gear such as pre-amps, analog delay devices, and digital reverb software, as well as using microphone-recorded acoustic instrumentation.
+The final album, according to Hansen, was a set of "artifacts from a future which might have more in common with our past than our present"; he described it as the "full picture" of what he was trying to make with Past Is Prologue.

 Hansen was influenced by the works of DJ Shadow to have all of the tracks contain multiple ideas, where the listener goes on a "journey through [...] different places."
 As Hansen said, "I like to look at my songs as having a main part, an interlude, and almost like another song at the end."
-Listening to progressive rock also influenced Hansen to create an album "pretty informed by stepping outside the boundaries of normal experience, or your daily life, and just trying to get to another kind of space."
-He also explained, "I didn't want to go all the way into that world of, like, 'Hey, man, when you're high this sounds really good.'
+Listening to progressive rock influenced Hansen to create an album "pretty informed by stepping outside the boundaries of normal experience, or your daily life, and just trying to get to another kind of space."
+He also clarified that he "didn't want to go all the way into that world of, like, 'Hey, man, when you're high this sounds really good.'
 I try to avoid self-indulgence at all costs."